jochumdev/microwire/README.md

 ### Implemented features

-- 4 components without util/cmd (will have all)
+- util/cmd is gone
+- 6 components, component generator so easy to add them all
 - Cli is a component now, its easy to replace it with other flag+env plugins
 - ArgPrefix("myapp") for micro flags and environment vars
 - NoFlags() option, this will disable all micro flags